 - Seabourn Encore spends the summer in the most popular regions of Western Mediterranean, highlighting Malta, Sicily, Iberian Peninsula, Italian & French Rivieras, via a series of 7-, 10- and 11-day voyages between Rome, Barcelona, Monte Carlo prior to finishing the season and repositioning to Athens.

 - Seabourn Odyssey visits popular ports in the Mediterranean, including the Adriatic and Aegean coasts.
 The 7- and 14-day cruises explore the Greek Isles and the beauties of Slovenia, Montenegro and Croatia.
-In addition, the cruiser offers the opportunity to discover Rome, Italy and the Rivieras, Morocco and Spain.
+In addition, the cruiser offers the opportunity to discover Rome (from Civitavecchia) and the Rivieras, Morocco and Spain.
 Most of the itineraries are combinable.

 - Seabourn Ovation returns to the north with a series of Seabourn’s signature summer staple of 7-day itineraries in the Baltic between Stockholm and Copenhagen, including 3 full days in Saint Petersburg.
 The schedule also includes a number of “hidden gems,” such as 2-week cruises combing majestic Norway & North Cape with British Isles, and a 2-week southward trip from Dublin to Lisbon, including Paris.